 The detachable backpack takes nearly all the weight off the dog when at rest, and provides quick and easy access to the contents of the rucksack.
-The fairly sizeable pockets have vast pouches as well as zipper closures to hold food, fluids and other accessories.
-The pack comes with internal mesh compartments and an elastic water bottle holder for additional convenience.
+The fairly sizeable pockets have vast pouches as well as zipper closures to hold food, fluids, and other accessories.
+The pack comes with internal mesh compartments and an elastic water bottle holder for added convenience.

 Much like all Outward Hound equipment, this backpack may be very well-crafted.
 Manufactured from what to my mind is extremely durable nylon (ie. rock climbing rucksack), this really is positively up to the job of any rough and tumble that can come about while away on hikes.
-I can’t find any formal info on whether or not this could be machine washable, however a wet cloth works marvellously.
+I cant find any formal info on whether or not this could be machine washable, however, a wet cloth works marvelously.

-S, M, L and XL are the sizes available and pink, orange, green and blue are the colours available.
+S, M, L, and XL are the sizes available and pink, orange, green and blue are the colors available.